Resident Guide to Winter Weather

 How to Prepare Your Property

 - Do you have a good snow shovel by your door?
-They sell out fast during snow days and Traffic Bylaw 5870 requires residential (single-family and multi-family) owners and occupants, as well as commercial and industrial properties, to remove snow and ice no later than 10:00am daily.
+They sell out fast during snow days and Traffic Bylaw 5870 requires residential, commercial, industrial and undeveloped properties, to remove snow and ice no later than 10:00am daily.

 - Shovel snow onto your lawn or a designated parking stall, not the street.
 Shoveling snow onto the street is a hazard for vehicles and creates more work for snow plows, slowing down the clearing process - it also increases the chance that snow will be pushed back onto your driveway or sidewalk.